des256/g/BLOG.md

 # 4.1.2020

 Decided to focus back on games.
 This UI business is going to become a huge drain (it's already taking too long to even get started), and I really wanted to focus on something else instead.
 I will leave E generally in tact, move the UI-specific part to `try`, and go focus on the engine.
 Done.
 E is now only a very OS-near layer with utilities, and the game engine will do the rest.
 The engine needs a name, though...

+# 6.1.2020

+Engine is renamed to Kvasir, after the Norse god of spreading wisdom.